tedpearson/electric-usage-downloader/README.md

   `electric-usage-downloader --config config.yaml --start 2024-01-16 --end 2024-01-17`
 - The `--debug` flag can be used to log responses from the API for assistance debugging issues.
 - The `--csv-file` flag will write the data to a CSV file instead of Influx/VictoriaMetrics.
+  - Format: "StartUnixMillis", "EndUnixMillis", "WattHours", "CostInCents", "MeterName"
+  - MeterName will only be populated if there are multiple meters returned in the data.
+  - StartUnixMillis and EndUnixMillis will only be in the correct timezone if you specify the correct timezone in the config.

 ## Details